Ship to Shore Overnight Program

 A field trip like no other!

 The Mystic Seaport Ship to Shore Overnight Program offers your school group the opportunity to immerse itself in American history.
-By exploring the Museum’s 19th-century village and sleeping aboard the 1882 full-rigged ship Joseph Conrad, students will experience history in a way that simply can’t be done in the classroom.
+By exploring the Museum’s seaport village and sleeping aboard the 1882 full-rigged ship Joseph Conrad, students will experience history in a way that simply can’t be done in the classroom.

 The past is made tangible at Mystic Seaport—from feeling the weight of a harpoon to seeing the view from the rigging of a historic ship.
 These immersive experiences augment and reinforce learning that goes on in the classroom, fostering an unparalleled sense of what the past was like and how it shaped who we are today.

 We understand that every student learns differently.
 Some will learn best from speaking with our experienced interpreters and Museum teachers, while others will respond best to the feel of the shipsmith’s hammer in their hand as they help shape a piece of hot iron.
 Our goal during the Ship to Shore Overnight Program is to help students gain a tactile understanding of the nation’s past.
 From setting type on a 19th-century printing press to cooking over an open flame in a historical kitchen, students will respond, engage, and most importantly, remember.

 There’s a lot to discover at Mystic Seaport, whether you’re interested in American history, the whaling industry, or the science and technology of navigating at sea.
 We work hard to tailor our agenda to fit the needs of your curriculum.
 From analyzing artifacts and primary sources in Primary Source Workshops to an examination of the role of music at sea with one of our chanteymen, Ship to Shore can work across subject divisions to provide a holistic educational experience.